 Guarantee Electrical Company becomes an official partner of Pedal the Cause, a charity bike ride to raise money for cancer research.
 GECO also named one of the "Top Places to Work" by the St. Louis Post-Dispatch.
 Additionally, GECO continued its streak of winning Keystone Awards with another Project of the Year award for its work on Ballpark Village in St. Louis.

+Employees at GECO complete 100% ESOP transfer and become fully employee-owned company.
 In addition to Pedal the Cause, Guarantee Electrical Company continues its commitment to community involvement and becomes a partner for Flags of Valor USA, a charity focused on remembering those who have fallen in service to the United States.
 GECO is named for a second straight year as one of the "Top Places to Work" by the St. Louis Post-Dispatch.
 GECO also wins many awards in 2015 related to construction excellence and construction safety including, ASA Midwest Council-Specialty Contractor of the Year; AGC Construction Keystone Awards-Electrical Subcontractor of the Year & Project of the Year for Mercy Joplin Replacement Hospital; Xcel Energy Safety Award.

 Guarantee Electrical names Josh Voegtli, CFO and Jason Wiegand, Director of Preconstruction Services to its Executive Management team.
 GECO wins second consecutive ASA Midwest Council Specialty Contractor of the Year Award, third straight "Top Places to Work" award and 5th Specialty Contractor of the Year Award in previous 6 years at AGC Construction Keystone Awards.
 Additionally GECO wins Project of the Year award for Danforth Plant Sciences Expansion and Metropolitan Sewer District Flood Mitigation projects.
 For the first time in company history GECO wins the prestigous Willis Excellence in Construction Safety Award at the Willis CSEA Awards.